 A similar item to the Sunba Youth Beach Shade is the iCorer Baby Beach Tent.
 The iCorer beach tent is identical in almost every feature except there are no front or rear flaps, leaving no option to partially close the tent.

-Where it has some huge improvements over the previously mentioned tent is that it has two doors and two windows, offering a 360 degree ventilation to keep your baby or toddler comfortable.
+Where it has some huge improvements over the previously mentioned beach tent is that it has two doors and two mesh windows, offering a 360 degree ventilation to keep your baby or toddler comfortable.
 The front and rear doors have zippers, making them easy to fully close.
 The sides have flaps that roll down and can be secured out of the way.

 This sun tent for baby is slightly heavier at 3.8 pounds and it folds up to a diameter of 20 inches, which should still fit in a large or x-large suitcase.